 Chase also offers a range of consumer and business loans to help you finance major purchases in your life.
-If you’re thinking about purchasing a car or house or financing your college education, then Chase has some great options for you.
+If you’re considering purchasing a car or house or funding your college education, Chase has some great options for you.

 But the one area where Chase currently falls short?

 Unfortunately, the answer is no. As of this writing, Chase Bank does not offer personal loans to new or existing customers.
 It doesn’t even matter what your credit score is.
-Whether you’re looking for a bad credit loan or a good credit loan, Chase doesn’t offer personal loans at this time.
+So whether you’re looking for a bad credit loan or a good credit loan, Chase personal loans are not available at this time.

 Where can you get a bad credit personal loan?